-You will taste naturally sweet peaches, a delicious grain-free biscuit topping, and perfect syrupy goodness in every bite!!
-Not to mention, it goes amazing with a scoop of paleo ice cream!
+This cobbler has naturally sweet peaches, a delicious semi-sweet grain-free biscuit topping, and perfect syrupy goodness in every bite!!
+Not to mention, it goes amazingly with a scoop of paleo ice cream!

-- Almond flour - I highly suggest using almond flour and not almond meal.
-Almond meal is more coarse and will make your biscuit topping grainy.
+- Almond Flour – I highly suggest using almond flour instead of almond meal.
+Almond meal is coarser and will make your biscuit topping grainy.
+Creates a tender, nutty biscuit topping.

 It is optional whether you leave the peach skin on or peel the peaches.
 Leaving on the peel will not affect the flavor.

-Yes, you can use frozen peaches when making this delicious refined sugar-free cobbler.
-The important step you need to take to use frozen peaches is to make sure that they have been thawed and drained.
+You can use frozen peaches when making this delicious, refined sugar-free cobbler.
+The important step to take when using frozen peaches is to ensure they have been thawed and drained.
 As they thaw, they will have water and juices that you should remove before baking with them.

-If you love this almond flour peach cobbler, then you should try some of my other popular cobbler and crisp recipes!
+If you love this paleo peach cobbler with almond flour, you should try some of my other popular cobbler and crisp recipes!

 - Need a cobbler in under 5 minutes?
 This Easy Gluten Free Cherry Cobbler Mug Cake cooks in your microwave.